SharkBite 1/2-Inch Push-to-Connect Ball Valve

 Check PriceOverview

 Plumbing shut-off valves are one of those components that most homeowners never think about — right up until they need one urgently.
-The SharkBite 1/2-Inch Push-to-Connect Ball Valve is designed to change the way DIYers and professional plumbers alike install isolation valves, removing the need for soldering, crimping tools, or clamp rings entirely.
+The SharkBite 1/2-Inch Push-to-Connect Ball Valve is built to eliminate the most time-consuming steps in isolation valve installation for DIYers and professional plumbers alike, removing the need for soldering, crimping tools, or clamp rings entirely.
 You literally push the pipe in until it seats, turn the lever a quarter-turn to confirm flow, and you're done.
 That's the entire installation process.

 The valve is built around SharkBite's signature push-fit collet mechanism, which uses a stainless-steel grab ring and an EPDM O-ring to create a watertight, pressure-rated connection on copper, CPVC, PEX-A, PEX-B, PEX-C, and HDPE pipe.
 It's NSF 61 and NSF 372 certified for potable water, meaning it's code-compliant for drinking water systems in all 50 US states.
 The bright-red quarter-turn lever gives instant visual confirmation of whether the valve is open or closed — a small detail that matters a lot during an emergency.